techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 # Using it:

-Link to the file called "report.php in the first directory in your java file.
+Link to the file called "report.php" in the first directory in your java file.
+Edit the file with your email(if you want to recieve emails) and set the boolean to "true".

+You will only recieve mails if the directory is empty.
+Which means you will only be informed about new crashes since you emptied the logs folder.
+!!SQL REQUIRED FOR THIS!!

 When you are on your computer open crash/tosql.php.
+This file will transfer all .txt files in logs to the SQL database.

+Remember, for 100% functionality, name the table 'exceptions'.

+In index.php and tosql.php, remember to add:
+* Database name
+* Database host
+* Database username
+* Database password

+Some places the table is set fixed to 'exceptions', for an instance in the tosql file there is a method that converts all the strings to SQL insert command.

 # Features: